ParallelMaths/parallel/pages/8-13-prime-time.md

 :::

 ::: problem id=5_2 marks=2
-__5.2__  What is the last name of the mathematician from the 13th century CE (the 1200s) first developed a method which is now named after a British mathematician, William George Horner?
+__5.2__  What is the second name (as it appears on the timeline page) of the mathematician from the 13th century CE (the 1200s) first developed a method which is now named after a British mathematician, William George Horner?

 <input type="text" solution="Jiushao"/>
 :::